Avac Event

 AIDS 2022 logo

-The world’s largest conference on HIV/AIDS, AIDS 2022, convened from July 27-August 2 in Montreal, Canada.
-Hosted by the International AIDS Society, this was 24th session of the conference and the first since the pandemic to offer in-person and virtual access.
+The world’s largest conference on HIV/AIDS, AIDS 2022, convenes July 27-August 2 in Montreal, Canada, (register for the full conference and the pre-conference).
+Hosted by the International AIDS Society, this 24th session of the conference will be the first since the pandemic to offer in-person and virtual access.

-AIDS 2022 launched at a pivotal moment in HIV prevention.
-The ability to deliver two new proven PrEP methods will determine conversations and decisions happening now.
+AIDS 2022 launches at a pivotal moment in HIV prevention.
+The ability to deliver two new proven PrEP methods will be determined by conversations and decisions happening now.
 These decisions will impact policies and funding for products in the pipeline and programs to deliver what’s available today for HIV prevention.
 It’s time to sharpen the agenda for HIV prevention and global health equity.
-AIDS 2022 offered opportunities to engage in these conversations while getting up to date on the latest research, rollout, policy and advocacy.
+AIDS 2022 will offer opportunities to engage in these conversations while getting up to date on the latest research, rollout, policy and advocacy.

 Resources